anand0xff/fourieroptics_stsci/README.md

 	Write up a short description of why the images appear as they do.
 Consider information content in the two domains, pupil and image.

 	Do the same with exer2().
-How does this show the difference between a detector pixel and a pointwise value of an image?
+How does this show the difference between a detector pixel and a pointwise value of a simulated array that is our image intensity?

-	After attempting or succeeding in answering questions 4 & 5 above, run exer3() and exer4() by uncommenting the call to class2() in the last line of telclass.py.
+	After attempting or succeeding in answering questions 4 & 5 above, run exer3(), exer4(), and exer5() by uncommenting the call (if needed) to class2() in the last line of telclass.py.
+We will discuss exer3(), exer4(), and exer5() in class.
+I put png files of ds9 views of the output fits files in the repo also.
+===

+### Class 2 plan

+- The monochromatic plane wave, the single photon probability density function meaning of the PSF.

+- Limits to discrete Fourier transforms: effects of sampling, and finite information input.

+-  The basic Fourier theorems.
+The Sampling Theorem.

+-  Fourier transform properties applied to telescopes/imaging (tilts, shifts, equivalent widths, energy conservation).

+- Simulating the image plane of a given telescope pupil.
+Pixel scale.
+Detector simulation.

+- Polychromatic imaging.